hendrixjoseph/hendrixjoseph.github.io/_posts/2025-04-03-march-2025-book-reading-list.md

 I did manage to read five different books to my daughter.

-I only finished on book for myself.
+I only finished one book for myself.

 ## Books I Read to My Daughter